stats385/stats385.github.io/StefanoSoatto_lecture.md

 ![Stefano Soatto](/assets/img/StefanoSoatto.jpg)

 [Professor Stefano Soatto](www.cs.ucla.edu/~soatto) received his Ph.D. in Control and Dynamical Systems from the California Institute of Technology in 1996; he joined UCLA in 2000 after being Assistant and then Associate Professor of Electrical and Biomedical Engineering at Washington University, and Research Associate in Applied Sciences at Harvard University.
 Between 1995 and 1998 he was also Ricercatore in the Department of Mathematics and Computer Science at the University of Udine - Italy.
 He received his D.Ing. degree (highest honors) from the University of Padova- Italy in 1992.
+Since 2017, Dr. Soatto has been Director of Applied Science at AWS.

 His general research interests are in Computer Vision and Nonlinear Estimation and Control Theory.
 In particular, he is interested in ways for computers to use sensory information (e.g. vision, sound, touch) to interact with humans and the environment.